 Apply for permits

-You may need to apply for municipal, provincial and federal permits depending on the nature of your business.
-Nearly all forms of building and development, including starting a home-based business, requires a permit to ensure the proposal complies with the Land Use Bylaw.
+You may need to apply for municipal, provincial and federal permits depending on the nature of your business to ensure the proposal complies with the Land Use Bylaw.
 Be sure your timeline factors in time for permits to be processed.

 BizPal is a tool to guide you through business permitting and licensing.